knotsphp/flushdns/README.md

 Some operating systems may require root access to flush the DNS cache.

+## 📋 TODO
+- [ ] Add argument to public static method to get a command for a specific OS. (needs knotsphp/system updated)
+- [ ] Add support for more operating systems.
+- [ ] Add support for running elevated commands on MacOS and Linux by passing the password as an argument or having a gui prompt depending of the context. (needs knotsphp/elevated to be written)

 ## 🤝 Contributing
 Clone the project and run `composer update` to install the dependencies.